mikkolehtisalo/brassfork/README.md

 Extra attributes generated for edges:

 * Packages: Amount of packages related to edge
-* SYNs: Detected SYN packages (attempted new TCP connections)
+* SYNs: SYN packages (attempted new TCP connections)
-* FINs: Detected FIN packages (by the initiator)
+* FINs: FIN packages (by the source node)
 * Unfinished: For TCP, SYNs-FINs (rough indication to how many connections have not been closed already/properly)
-* Avg: Average TCP connection duration in milliseconds, for completed connections
+* Avg: Average TCP connection duration in milliseconds, for *completed* connections
 * Bytes: Cumulative counter of bytes transported.
-This is also set as the weight for edges.
+This is also the Weight of edges.

 Extra attributes generated for nodes: